Mountain Brew has new owners as business keeps percolating in downtown Steamboat

 Mountain Brew offers a full breakfast and lunch menu along with many baked treats at the counter including cupcakes, cookies, muffins, crumb bars and scones.

-Mountain Brew also offers a full coffee, and specialty drink menu and free WiFi.
+Mountain Brew also offers a full coffee and specialty drink menu and free WiFi.

 One of his biggest goals is to streamline the ordering process to speed up the customer experience.
-But he hopes customers understand that there will be some wait times because everything is made fresh to order.
+But, he hopes customers understand there will be some wait times because everything is made fresh to order.

 Mountain Brew currently offers 11 coffee drink selections that Castelli hopes will appeal to every coffee lover as well as signature drinks he hopes will keep Steamboat residents coming through the doors.

 Mountain Brew is open from 6:30 a.m. until 4 p.m.
-Monday through Friday, and from 7 a.m. until 2 p.m. on Saturday and Sundays.
+Monday through Friday, and from 7 a.m. until 2 p.m. on Saturdays and Sundays.

 “I love Steamboat,” Castelli said.
 “The people in Steamboat are awesome, and that’s the other reason we bought it.
 I don’t ever plan on leaving.”